Lady Colin Campbell: Television

 Campbell appeared on Comedy Nation, a British TV show.
 In November 2015, she took part in the fifteenth TV series of I'm a Celebrity...Get Me Out of Here!
-The following month, she left the programme before its conclusion "on medical grounds".
+The following month, she left the programme before its conclusion "on medical grounds" finishing in eighth place.
 In a later interview, Campbell said that she felt bullied into leaving the show by Tony Hadley and Duncan Bannatyne.

 In 2016, she featured in a documentary entitled Lady C and the Castle, which was broadcast by ITV.
 The programme charted her journey in converting her dilapidated castle into a wedding venue.

 In 2017, she appeared at the castle in an episode of Salvage Hunters on Quest.
 She also appeared on Through the Keyhole, where Keith Lemon toured Castle Goring.

+In 2018, she appeared on the First Dates Celebrity Special for Stand Up To Cancer.

 In August 2019, Campbell appeared on Celebs Go Dating, shown on E4.
 In November of that year she appeared on Good Morning Britain to defend Prince Andrew, Duke of York's associations with Jeffrey Epstein, who had been convicted of soliciting a 17-year-old female named Virginia Roberts for prostitution.
 She said that Epstein was not a paedophile but an ephebophile, and argued that there is a material difference between "a minor and a child" (no legal difference exists where Epstein was convicted).
 She reiterated this defence on the launch of GB News in June 2021.
 She subsequently sued the Daily Mirror after the newspaper accused her in an article of defending "Jeffrey Epstein's right to rape children".
 The case was later settled and the Mirror issued a public apology to Campbell.

+In April of 2020, she started her own YouTube channel and began filming her popular series, Chatting with Lady C, from Castle Goring which has gained over two hundred thousand subscribers and over one hundred million views as of May 2026.

 In early 2021, she competed in the MTV series Celebs on the Farm.

+In December 2025, Campbell appeared in the Netflix documentary, Murder in Monaco.

 Health

 In late 2016, Campbell suffered from sepsis.

-In October 2025, she was hospitalised after a fall.
+In October 2025, she was hospitalised after a fall and underwent surgery for a broken hip.